matomo-org/developer-documentation/docs/tests-ui.md

 UI screenshot tests are run directly by phantomjs and are written using [mocha](http://visionmedia.github.io/mocha/) and [chai](http://chaijs.com).

 To create a new test, first decide whether it belongs to Piwik Core or a plugin.
-If it belongs to Piwik Core, the test should be placed within the [piwik-ui-tests](https://github.com/piwik/piwik-ui-tests) repository.
+If it belongs to Piwik Core, the test should be placed within the `/tests/UI` directory.
 Otherwise, it should be placed within `Test/UI` sub-directory of your plugin.

 All test files should have \_spec.js file name suffixes (for example, `ActionsDataTable_spec.js`).